DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```
 What we have is a table, much like what we'd see in a spreadsheet.
 If we compare it to the [source](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/test.csv) we see that the first column is new, added somehow by the program, but the others are just as they look online.

 The documentation for `read_csv` in the Object inspector gives us an overwhelming amount of information.
 Starting at the bottom, we see that it returns a "dataframe."
 More on that shortly.
 We also see a long list of optional inputs that change how we read the file.
-We ignore them unless forced to do otherwise.
+We will ignore them unless forced to do otherwise.

 **Exercise.**  Run the code